TrOllOchamO/mxml_leak/README.md

 from [this PR](https://github.com/michaelrsweet/mxml/pull/330).
 It turned ou that the leak was in reality caused by a miss use of the pthread API.

-Running the main with [valgrind](https://valgrind.org/) it shows the leak of a global memory allocation.
+The last version of this repo include a proposition of fix, previously, running the main with [valgrind](https://valgrind.org/) was showing the leak of a global memory allocation below :
 ```
 ==2518462== HEAP SUMMARY:
 ==2518462==     in use at exit: 24 bytes in 1 blocks